jviteker/plus-minus/Notes.md

 ## bugs

+- prevent double re-render when font-size is changed
 - iputs min and max not working properly
 - when examples too large they overflow page
   - 20 operands count, large font